 Realizing that unforeseen circumstances do arise, Meridian Technology Center allows a period of leave of absence for family emergency.
 The leave of absence may be granted to a student who will be unable to attend class for a consecutive number of days--five or more, but does not exceed nine weeks.
 The leave must be requested in advance, or within 24 hours when the need for such a leave of absence arises.
-The student may not be paid for the hours but may be excused without penalty.
+Students are not permitted to complete school work during a leave and will not receive program credit during this time.
+If a student is eligible for a disbursement at the start of a leave, it may still be disbursed.
+The expected graduation date will be moved to allow time to make up hours upon return.
 The Leave of Absence Form is located in the Career Planning Center and must be approved by the Director of the Career Planning Center.

-◆ Post Withdrawal Disbursements of Title IV Funds
+♦ Post Withdrawal Disbursements of Title IV Funds

 If the Return to Title IV Funds calculation determines the student received less federal aid money than the amount earned, Meridian Technology Center will make a disbursement of the earned aid that was not disbursed if the student has met all other eligibility requirements (satisfactory academic progress and completed hours from previous pay period).
 Written notification will be sent no later than 30 days after the date the Financial Aid Officer determines the student withdrew.
 The notification will advise the student that he or she can receive a direct disbursement, identifying the type and amount of these title IV funds and explaining that the student may accept or decline some or all of those funds.
 Earned funds in excess of tuition and/or books will be disbursed directly to the student.
-The student will be advised they have 14 calendar days from the date the school sent notification to accept the disbursement.
-Meridian Technology Center may choose to make a post-withdrawal disbursement after the 14-day period on a case-by-case basis.
+The student will be advised they have 45 calendar days from the date the school sent notification to accept the disbursement.
+Meridian Technology Center may choose to make a post-withdrawal disbursement after the 45-day period on a case-by-case basis.
 Disbursements cannot be made after 180 days.